 Icon Function Add Create a Discovery scan request.
-See Discovery Scan Settings on page 106.
+See Discovery Scan Settings on page 126.
 Delete Remove the selected Discovery scan request Cancel Halt a Discovery scan that is being generated Tags Add, edit, or remove tags for the selected Discovery scan.
+See Tags on page 97 for more information.